xxlong0/Wonder3D/render_codes/README.md

 ## Environment
 The rendering codes are mainly based on [BlenderProc](https://github.com/DLR-RM/BlenderProc).
 Thanks for the great tool.
-BlenderProc use blender Cycle engine to render the images by default, which may meet long-time hanging problem in some specific GPUs (like A800, tested already)
+BlenderProc uses blender Cycle engine to render the images by default, which may meet long-time hanging problem in some specific GPUs (like A800, tested already)

 `
 cd ./render_codes